The Paycheck Protection Program (PPP) was created to help businesses keep their workforce employed during COVID-19.

-The Small Business Administration (SBA) is responsible for updating the application form and instructions for loan forgiveness.
-You can find the most up-to-date information here.
+The Small Business Administration (SBA) is responsible for the parameters on loan forgiveness.
+You can get the most up-to-date information here.

 HOW MUCH will be forgiven?

 The process to calculate the amount of loan forgiveness requires three steps:

 - Determine the maximum amount of possible loan forgiveness based on the borrower’s expenditures during the 24 weeks after the loan is made;

 - Determine the amount, if any, by which the maximum loan forgiveness will be reduced because of reduced employment or reduced salaries and wages; and

 - Apply the 60% rule that requires that at least 60% of eligible loan forgiveness expenses go towards payroll costs.